rachelbaker/Async-Social-Sharing/readme.txt

 *	Linkedin
 *	Hacker News

-Available display options include ability to display the sharing widgets on pages, specific custom post types or blog and archive pages.
+Available display options include ability to display the sharing widgets on above or below content on pages, specific custom post types or blog and archive pages.

 Why is Asynchronous script loading better?
 Asynchronous loading allows multiple files to load parallel to each other.
 Instead of having to wait for Twitter to respond with their script, the browser moves on and starts fetching the next request.